by Cheryl Strayed

 In addition to Wild, Cheryl Strayed is also the author of Torch and Tiny Beautiful Things.

 Joni Kabana/Courtesy Knopf

-Strayed's half-sister checked Wild out of the public library because she thought it looked like an interesting travel book.
-She was about halfway through the first chapter when she realized that she and the author shared the same father.
+September 8, 2013 Strayed's half-sister checked Wild out of the public library because she thought it looked like an interesting travel book.
+She realized that she and the author shared the same father.

 March 25, 2013 In softcover nonfiction, Cheryl Strayed recounts her solo trek on the Pacific Crest Trail, Blaine Harden unlocks the secrets of a North Korean prison camp, and Leymah Gbowee reflects on becoming a Liberian peace activist.
 In fiction, Rachel Joyce's tale of an unexpected journey arrives in paperback.

 December 3, 2012 This year's treasures include a heart-racing memoir, a fun first novel, a fascinating study of fraternal bonds, plus Toni Morrison's Home and Christopher Hitchens' last work.
 Critic Heller McAlpin has sifted through piles of new publications and panned for literary gold.

 July 31, 2012 This summer, don't be a tourist — take a journey with these travel memoirs instead.
 Open these five books and meet a future First Lady, a one-booted hiker on the Pacific Crest Trail and a young Angela Davis.
 You'll encounter beauty, bravery, and chilling strangeness — without ever leaving the couch.

 July 19, 2012 Wild author Cheryl Strayed, aka "Dear Sugar," shares her big-hearted relationship advice, while Elaine Sciolino investigates the French art of everyday seduction and Elissa Schappell delivers a story collection about the paradoxes of the feminine psyche.